-Loans acquired by Basinghall, Tallis and the EIB SPV (subject to the investment policy, any Portfolio Limits and Available Cash) are funded, in whole or in part, by advances made by the Company under the note programmes.
+Loans acquired by Basinghall, Tallis and the EIB SPV (subject to the investment policy, any Portfolio Limits and Available Cash) were funded, in whole or in part, by advances made by the Company under the note programmes.
 The notes issued by Basinghall and Tallis to the Company are listed on the Irish Stock Exchange.
-Loans acquired by Lambeth and Queenhithe are funded in part by Basinghall.
+Loans acquired by Lambeth and Queenhithe were funded in part by Basinghall.

-The assets held by each of Basinghall, Tallis, Lambeth, Queenhithe and the EIB SPV are ring-fenced from other entities or special purpose vehicles and there is no cross-collateralisation between special purpose vehicles in which the Company invests.
+The assets held by each of Basinghall, Tallis, Lambeth, Queenhithe and the EIB SPV are ring-fenced from other entities or SPV's and there is no cross-collateralisation between the SPV's in which the Company invests.